jtmaston/Hand-of-Talos/readme.md

 Releases are plug-and play.
 Simply download the program onto the Pi / Jetson, enable the I2C and camera interfaces and you're good to go.

 ## Building from source
 The project is still very WIP, and it may take a while for a release that actually works to be posted.
 Want to try it early?
 Everything is included in the repositiory.
-Just follow some simple steps:
+Just followColor some simple steps:

     * Clone the repository and all submodules:
      ```git clone --recurse-submodules -j4 https://github.com/jtmaston/Hand-of-Talos.git```